Temple Emanu-El of New York (1930): Early years

-This is the second synagogue with this name.
-Previously, there was a synagogue of the same name at 43rd Street and Fifth Avenue, built in 1868.
+the congregation built the Moorish Revival synagogue at 43rd Street and Fifth Avenue, designed by Leopold Eidlitz.
 This building was demolished in 1927 before the construction of the new, present synagogue.

-History
+1930 synagogue building

 In 1929, the congregation moved to its present location at 65th Street and Fifth Avenue, where the Temple building was constructed to designs of Robert D. Kohn on the former site of the Mrs. William B. Astor House.
 The vast load-bearing masonry walls support the steel beams that carry its roof.
 The hall seats 2,500, larger than St Patrick's Cathedral.

-The building was built between 1928 and 1929 or 1930.
+The building was built between 1928 and 1929 and consecrated in 1930.
 Its style is said by some to be Romanesque Revival — others say Moorish Revival with art deco ornamentation.
-The mosaics were made by the famous Hildreth Meière (1892–1961).
+The mosaics were made by Hildreth Meière (1892–1961).

 The building on Fifth Avenue is one of the largest synagogues in the world.
 In size, it rivals many of the largest European synagogues such as the Grand Choral Synagogue of St. Petersburg, Moscow Choral Synagogue, and the Budapest Great Synagogue.
 Emanu-El means "God is with us" in Hebrew.

 In the building there is a museum with a collection that includes more than 650 pieces that date from the 14th century to the present day, which can be separated into two main categories: History of Emanu-El and Judaica.
 The museum also has special exhibitions, lectures and tours.